 Schools prepare for this challenge in accordance with the theme of TEC.

-Three more precise topics for primary school and three more precise topics for secondary school will be published on this website three months before TEC.
+Three more precise primary-school topics and three more precise secondary-school topics will be published on this website three months before TEC.

-At TEC, debate groups will be paired randomly.
-Then, one student from the first school will randomly draw one of the three topics, and a student from the second school will randomly be assigned either the affirmative or negative side.
+Each participating school registers a team (or two) of four students.
+At TEC, debate teams will be paired randomly.
+Then, one student from the first school will randomly draw one of the three topics, and one student from the second school will randomly be assigned either the affirmative or negative side.

 Each pair of schools will have one hour to prepare their debating strategy.
 This means that the pairing of schools and the drawing of the topic will take place one hour before their debate.

-The debate will proceed as follows, with one student responsible for speaking in each of the four rounds:
+The debate will proceed as follows, with one student responsible for speaking in each of the four rounds (i.e. all four students must actively participate and talk):

 - Opening speech: 2 minutes for the affirmative, 2 minutes for the negative.